mspector13/McHugh-et-al/README.md

 These raw data have been collated into master workbooks for each time period within each site (e.g. Carmel Bay - Summer 2017 denoted as CB_SU17.xlsx).

-Each sheet (e.g. species) is then run through a fit equation in `model.R` (adapted by Dr. Luke Miller for Spector and Edwards 2020) to obtain alpha (slope) and Pmax (top of slope equation).
+Each sheet (e.g. species) is then run through a fit equation in `model.R` (adapted by Dr. Luke Miller for Spector and Edwards 2020) to obtain alpha (intercept) and Pmax (top of slope equation).

 Note: this is an adaption of the work done by Webb et al. 1974 who did similar P vs I equations on pine needles.
 Because the light levels were smaller for this experiment (like Spector and Edwards 2020) a special model had to be created.